bevyengine/bevy/CONTRIBUTING.md

 * an ergonomic Rust workflow over a first-party scripting language
 * thoughtful public interfaces over maximal configurability
 * welcoming contributions over insisting on existing skills and knowledge
-* an inclusive environment over avoiding conflict at any cost
+* fostering an inclusive environment over avoiding conflict at any cost

 ## How we're organized